Piracy and Infringement

 Finding pirated works and infringements is the obvious first step.
 You should periodically search the Internet for your works, and should pay attention when someone else indicates your works may be found there.

 Identifying the infringer comes next.
 This may not be as simple as it sounds, for both legal and practical reasons.
 For legal reasons, it is important to know who provides the access services used by the infringer.
 This often requires use of whois, ping, traceroute, and finger tools, and deciphering message headers.
-(Forthcoming: a short tutorial on using each of these tools and deciphering message headers.)
 A suggested toolkit for Windows userskeeping in mind the usual financial resources of writers, which is to say virtually noneincludes:

 - whois helps identify who owns a given domain, and who provides services to it.
 While one can surf directly to one of the registrars' whois servers, they do not crossreference very well, and tend to be seriously overloaded.
-I use two reliable web-based services: swhois.net for quick lookups and DNS Stuff for geekier and more-intense searches, especially when I suspect foreign origin.
+I use several web-based services, including viewdns.info, with its variety of tools and general broad scope.

 - finger is more often useful on internal networks than on the Internet, because the finger function also provides a number of back doors into a machine and therefore should be either directly disabled or filtered out by a firewall.
 This is a tool of last resort, because it is useful only while the infringing individual is actually logged in.

 Once you know who is actually infringing your work, you need to see who else may be responsible.
 This means a trip to the Library of Congress website to consult the Service Provider DMCA Agent Directory.
-(Note: You must have Acrobat Reader installed to use the Directory.)
 This is important because it will confirm and expand the results of the whois query performed earlier.
 Although the DMCA allows an ISP to include contact information on its website, it is not prudent to rely upon the contact forms and addresses typically provided, as they seldom provide you (the sender) with a record copy.
 The statute requires an ISP to maintain both, so you should rely on the Register's directory.
 See 17 U.S.C. § 512(c)(2).

 Once you find an infringement online (or in e-mail), you should take some action.
 This need not be an immediate filing of a lawsuit, except in special circumstances.
 You must balance your own desires for the piece with the probable risk and reward of taking actions.
 No self-help guide can make that decision for you.
-This guide lays out options for you to consider, but should not be taken as a formula or progression.
+This guide lays out options for you to consider, but should not be taken as a formula or progression appropriate for your circumstances.
 In order of increasing seriousness:

 - Send a direct notice to the infringer.
 Remain polite and professional, as in this sample letter (free to copy and use), no matter how provoked you may be.
 This step can be skipped in particularly egregious circumstances, such as outright plagiarism.
 However, if used, it will eventually become part of any court record, so don't say anything that will embarrass you or lead to counterclaims.
 (General notes are at the end of this list.)